 You don’t have to wait for your interviewer to say, ‘Do you have any questions for us?’ to ask some of your own.
-This kind of discussion can develop spontaneously out of a face-to-face interview, which should ideally be a two-way exchange – you should be able to find out more about the employer as well as the employer assessing you.
-You may also get the chance to ask questions in a Skype interview or telephone interview, though a pre-recorded video interview won’t offer this kind of flexibility.
+This kind of discussion can develop spontaneously out of a face-to-face or video interview.
+However, this is with reference to a ‘live’ video interview in which you’re talking to an interviewer; a pre-recorded video interview won’t offer this kind of flexibility.

 It’s a good idea to think about questions to ask in advance.
 You could have in mind three questions to ask about the employer and three questions to ask about the job itself.
 If you wish, you could note these questions down and take them in with you to help jog your memory, but you should avoid reading them out in a way that suggests you’re determined to ask the questions you’ve prepared word for word, regardless of how the rest of the interview has gone, as you could come across as inflexible and it might seem as if you haven’t really been listening.